dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 In the example below we configure the Norwegian governmental health service OIDC provider.

-The client name here is "helseid" and will automatically show up on the login page as a button with the same name or the name of the "display_alias" if defined.
+The client name here is *helseid* and will automatically show up on the login page as a button with the same name or the name of the *display_alias* if defined.

 The DHIS2 generic providers uses the following hard coded defaults for: